ineedbots/t5_bot_warfare/mods/mp_bots/out/readme.txt

 |\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/|
 ///////////////4: Changelog///////////////
+v1.03(01/05/2020):
+	Fixed bots switching to secondaries all the time.
+	Bots can freely switch to their secondaries.
+	Fixed HCTDM scorelimit menu option.

 v1.02(05/06/2018):
 	Fixed a few small bugs.
 A possible infinite loop when bots are too poor for a grenade and reasonable setups are on, and bots never spawning after death with forcerespawn off.
 	Added an option to allow for UNLIMITED score.